Please fill the form below.

 If you've got powerful skills, we'll pay your bills.
 Contact our HR at:

-In the heart of Seattle lies a one-of-a-kind disruptive retail store – Amazon Go, a retail concept that gained popularity after making an appearance in headlines after opening its first Beta store earlier in the year 2018.
+In the heart of Seattle lies a one-of-a-kind disruptive retail store – Amazon Go, a retail concept that gained popularity after opening its first Beta store earlier in the year 2018.

-For those who are new to the world of Amazon Go, it is a grab and go retail model, where all you have to do is download the app, take up an item from the shelf and leave the shop.
-The items will automatically get added in your cart and the amount will be debited from your Amazon account.
+For those who are new to the world of Amazon Go, it is a grab-and-go retail model and one of the perfect examples of AI in retail, where all you have to do is download the app, take up an item from the shelf, and leave the shop.
+The items automatically get added to your cart and the amount is debited from your Amazon account.

-The concept with which Amazon Go has been launched is something that the retail world has never seen.
-With Artificial Intelligence at its center tracking what items users are buying and the amount that has to be charged from them, Amazon go is venturing into the traditional retail setup and has introduced the technology yet again in its retail setup.
+The concept with which Amazon Go is launched is something that the retail world has never seen.
+With artificial intelligence at its center tracking what items users are buying and the amount that has to be charged from them, Amazon Go is undoubtedly revolutionizing the shopping experience for consumers.

-The popularity that Amazon Go Retail has been able to achieved in just a few months of its official launch, led to a number of other retail stores investing in deep learning and artificial intelligence technologies to follow the lead that Amazon has set.
+The popularity that Amazon Go Retail has been able to achieve in just a few years of its official launch, has led to a number of other retail stores investing in deep learning and artificial intelligence technologies.
 Walmart and Microsoft are also apparently planning to level the cashier-less retail outlet space which is presently only dominated by Amazon.